 Most of the solid tumours also have a histological grade, usually graded from 1 to 3, occasionally 4.
 A higher number indicates a more malign tumour.
 For example, a grade 3 tumour has more malignant histopathological features than a grade 2 or 1 tumour for the same histology.
 This means that tumours with a higher histological grade will have worse prognosis than those with low grade ones.
 If histological grading is unknown or not done check the appropriate box.
 VHISTSGD Histological subclassification Some solid tumours have histological subtypes.
 For example, non-small cell carcinoma has three different subtypes, which are squamous cell, large cell and adenocancer; breast cancer has two main subtypes which are infiltrative ductal carcinoma and lobular carcinoma.
 Write in clear the subtype.
-VESTROGEReceptor status: (see laboratory or pathology reports for the results).
-Receptors are specific WROGESR molecules which are carried on the surface of cells, including tumour cells, which bind to particular compounds.
+VESTROGE Receptor status: (see laboratory or pathology reports for the results).
+Receptors are specific VPROGESRmolecules which are carried on the surface of cells, including tumour cells, which bind to particular compounds.
 Breast carcinoma cells have several receptors which can characterise it.
+The most common receptors are oestrogen receptors. carcinoma cells have several receptors which can characterise it.
 The most common receptors are oestrogen receptors (ER) which bind oestrogen and progesterone receptors (PgR) which VERRCVAL bind progesterone.
 Pathologists report receptor positivity as a percentage, for example, 70 % ER+, 10% ER+.
 This positivity is measured by immunohistochemical methods.
 Histological subclassification for breast carcinoma In this section we request additional information to describe in more detail the subclassification of breast carcinoma.
 The information should be in the pathology reports in the patient's file.
-Last modified: 30/05/2019 Lymph nodes are special stations normally less than 10 mm in diameter depending on the location, controlling the lymphatic circulation, which may respond to microorganisms, tumour cells etc. Main lymph nodes are normally located in the neck region, axilla and inguinal area.
+Last modified: 21/09/2020 Lymph nodes are special stations normally less than 10 mm in diameter depending on the location, controlling the lymphatic circulation, which may respond to microorganisms, tumour cells etc. Main lymph nodes are normally located in the neck region, axilla and inguinal area.
 Axillary lymph nodes: